-Risk of Investing in Small- and Medium-Capitalization Companies.
-A Fund may invest in small- and medium-capitalization companies and, therefore, will be subject to certain risks associated with small- and medium-capitalization companies.
+Small- and Medium-Capitalization Companies Risk.
+The Fund may invest in small- and medium-capitalization companies and, therefore will be subject to certain risks associated with small- and medium- capitalization companies.
 These companies are often subject to less analyst coverage and may be in early and less predictable periods of their corporate existences, with little or no record of profitability.
 In addition, these companies often have greater price volatility, lower trading volume and less liquidity than larger more established companies.
 These companies tend to have smaller revenues, narrower product lines, less management depth and experience, smaller shares of their product or service markets, fewer financial resources and less competitive strength than large-capitalization companies.
-Returns on investments in securities of small- and medium-capitalization companies.
+Returns on investments in securities of small- and medium-capitalization companies of larger companies.

-Risk of Investing in the Financials Sector.
-The Fund will be sensitive to, and its performance may depend to a greater extent on, the overall condition of the financials sector.
+Financials Sector Risk.
 Companies in the financials sector may be subject to extensive government regulation that affects the scope of their activities, the prices they can charge and the amount of capital they must maintain.
 The profitability of companies in the financials sector may be adversely affected by increases in interest rates, by loan losses, which usually increase in economic downturns, and by credit rating downgrades.
 In addition, the financials sector is undergoing numerous changes, including continuing consolidations, development of new products and structures and changes to its regulatory framework.
 Furthermore, some companies in the financials sector perceived as benefiting from government intervention in the past may be subject to future government-imposed restrictions on their businesses or face increased government involvement in their operations.
-Increased government involvement in the financials sector, including measures such as taking ownership positions in financial institutions, could result in a dilution of the Fund's investments in financial institutions.
+Increased government involvement in the financial sector, including measures such as taking ownership positions in financial institutions, could result in a dilution of the Fund's investments in financial institutions.

-Risk of Investing in the Information Technology Sector.
-The Fund will be sensitive to, and its performance may depend to a greater extent on, the overall condition of the information technology sector.
+Information Technology Sector Risk.
 Information technology companies face intense competition, both domestically and internationally, which may have an adverse effect on profit margins.
 Information technology companies may have limited product lines, markets, financial resources or personnel.
 The products of information technology companies may face product obsolescence due to rapid technological developments and frequent new product introduction, unpredictable changes in growth rates and competition for the services of qualified personnel.
 Companies in the information technology sector are heavily dependent on patent protection and the expiration of patents may adversely affect the profitability of these companies.

-Risk of Investing in Foreign Securities.
+Foreign Securities Risk.
 Investments in the securities of foreign issuers involve risks beyond those associated with investments in U.S. securities.
 These additional risks include greater market volatility, the availability of less reliable financial information, higher transactional and custody costs, taxation by foreign governments, decreased market liquidity and political instability.
 Because certain foreign securities markets may be limited in size, the activity of large traders may have an undue influence on the prices of securities that trade in such markets.
 The Fund invests in securities of issuers located in countries whose economies are heavily dependent upon trading with key partners.
 Any reduction in this trading may have an adverse impact on the Fund's investments.